Friends of Aileu is the friendship relationship between:

-- “Through this scholarship I was able to continue my studies, because my family finances were not sufficient for me to do so without the scholarship.
+- “Through this scholarship, I was able to continue my studies, because my family finances were not sufficient for me to do so without the scholarship.
 It is clear that if I hadn't got a scholarship at that time, I wouldn't have been able to find work”

 - “I was able to complete my studies and graduate.
 I was then able to manage a small business, the Wake-up mini coffee shop”.

-The Scholarship Program was suspended in 2017, but will recommence in 2021 with improved mechanisms for transparency, accountability and student follow up.
+The Scholarship Program was suspended in 2017 but will recommence in 2021 with improved mechanisms for transparency, accountability, and student follow-up.
 It will have a greater emphasis on supporting study in areas of identified need.

-The next major fundraising activity for the Aileu University Scholarship Program is the 2021 Trivia Night to held at Coburg Town Hall on Friday 27 August, where we hope to raise over $10,000.
+The next major fundraising activity for the Aileu University Scholarship Program is the 2021 Trivia Night to be held at Coburg Town Hall on Friday 27 August, where we hope to raise over $10,000.
 See our events section below for more details.

 How to get involved

 - Joining us for Trivia Quiz night at 7pm on Friday 27 August 2021

 - Begin organising some friends to make up a table for this trivia night